ryantherileyman/explorewpgparks-devblog/blog-posts/2025/07/exploring-winnipeg-parks-dev-blog-intro/index.md

 +++
-github-status = "published"
-hashnode-status = "published"
 date = "2025-07-18T18:39:06-05:00"
 draft = false
-title = "Exploring Winnipeg Parks - Dev Blog for a Photography and Community Website" tags = [ "web-development", "python", "automation", "photography", "static-website" ]
+title = "Exploring Winnipeg Parks - Dev Blog for a Photography and Community Website" show_description = false description = "Dev blog chronicling the development of Exploring Winnipeg Parks, a photography website powered by Python automation and open-source tools." images = [ "images/intro-post-og-image.jpg" ] tags = [ "web-development", "python", "automation", "photography", "static-website" ] github-status = "published" hashnode-status = "published"
 +++
 Welcome!
 For the past few years, I've been building up a website featuring my photos of parks, community centres, and other landmarks throughout my home town of Winnipeg.
 I started this personal project about a year-and-a-half into the Covid lockdown period, in large part as a way to get myself outdoors and staying active.
 Since then, I've visited enough parks throughout the city to post well over 100 photo galleries, with many more in the queue!